liemak363/Cached-DFL/README.md

 # Cache-DFL

-A **cache-based Distributed Federated Learning** framework (experimental) for **"Decentralized Federated Learning with Model Caching on Mobile Agents."**.
+A **cache-based Distributed Federated Learning** framework (experimental) for **"Decentralized Federated Learning with Model Caching on Mobile Agents.
+(AAAI 2025 Oral)"**.
 This repository explores new strategies for caching and data loading in distributed or federated learning scenarios.

 ---